kwesterfeld/rewritehtml/README.md

 ## Notes

-As of August 14, 2011, this project depends on a forked copy of the "proxy-servlet" found on github here: [https://github.com/mbaechler/proxy-servlet].
+As of August 26, 2011, this project depends on a "SNAPSHOT" (ie. not-released-yet) copy of the "proxy-servlet" found on github here: [https://github.com/mbaechler/proxy-servlet].
-The fork can be found here: [https://github.com/kwesterfeld/proxy-servlet]

-The fork contains a couple minor fixes and a new feature for sending the current "remote user" (ie. the currently logged in user) from the proxy to the back-end server using an HTTP header injection technique.
+The release required is 1.0.3-SNAPSHOT.
+When the 1.0.3 release is complete, the -SNAPSHOT dependency should be removed.

-Thus, to build this project, you must pull the fork, build it, and then you can build the rest of this project.
+Thus, to build this project, you must download the sources to the proxy-servlet project, build it, and then you can build the rest of this project.

-At a later date the jproxy project should accept the upstream changes, and should appear in the Apache maven repo.
-When that happens, this project can be updated accordingly.

 ## TODO